nathanamorin/nathanamorin.github.io/_posts/2020-01-08-kind-intro.md

  ✓ Installing StorageClass 💾
  ```

 To interact with the kubernetes cluster, install the kubernetes CLI.
 On Ubuntu 18, this can be done with a snap.
-For more install options, see https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux
+For more install options, see [Kubernetes Docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux)

 Run:
 ```